 School Experience: There are excellent working relationships between colleagues at our lead schools, the OAKS and other partnership schools that will contribute to your professional development.
 All schools have subject mentors who have been trained by us and they are responsible for your learning and development when on placement.

 Course participants are assessed through written academic assignments and portfolios of evidence.
 Throughout your placements, you will be assessed against the National Teacher Standards.
 Your final award will be either a Postgraduate Certificate in Education or a Professional Graduate Certificate in Education, the outcome being determined by your performance in your formal academic assignments.

-Geography trainee teachers are now eligible for the tax-free Training Scholarships and Bursaries of up to £28,000 for the 2019/20 academic year: click for further information
+Geography trainee teachers are now eligible for the tax-free Training Scholarships and Bursaries of up to £28,000, with a possible further £6,000 in early-career payments for the 2019/20 academic year: click for further information